GIOdeBrito/electron-sticky-notes/README.md

 # Electron Sticky Notes

-This is a personal sticky notes project I made to mimicry another program I used to use years agone.
-It is a real hassle to make it work on my Linux Mint so I decided to make my own version of it.
+This is a personal sticky notes project I made to mimicry another program, Windows Sticky Notes, that I have used to use years agone.
+It is a real hassle to make it work on my Linux Mint now so I decided to make my own version of it.

 # Build application